pemcg/flickr_cli/README.md

 #### Optional arguments

-There are several optional argument that can be used with `—add`
+There are several optional argument that can be used with `—add`.

 ##### —digital